malpou/FluentValidation.Options/README.md

 # MP.FluentValidation.Options

-`FluentValidation.Options` is a NuGet package that provides an extension method to integrate `FluentValidation` with `Microsoft.Extensions.Options`.
+`MP.FluentValidation.Options` is a NuGet package that provides an extension method to integrate `FluentValidation` with `Microsoft.Extensions.Options`.
 It allows you to automatically validate configuration settings using FluentValidation validators.